All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 Most of these options can be experienced both in one-to-one settings and group therapy sessions.

-Twelve-Step Facilitation Therapies (TSF) such as HALT (Hunger, Anger, Loneliness and Tiredness) or Alcoholics Anonymous can help sufferers formulate relapse prevention plans through strategic planning.
+Twelve-Step Facilitation Therapies (TSF) can help sufferers formulate relapse prevention plans through strategic planning, as well as further develop their healthier coping mechanisms.

 It’s important to understand that rehabs focus on abstinence, rather than harm reduction or moderation management.